tpudlik/RaspAC/README.md

 #### Setting up the web app ####

-Odds are you know how do to this better than I do, but here are some step by step instructions just in case.

-Install `virtualenv`.  ***(How exactly?
-What to install into the env?)***

-Place the `website` folder in /var/www.

-Install the Apache webserver:

-	sudo apt-get install apache2

-Install `mod_wsgi`:

-	apt-get install libapache2-mod-wsgi

-Finally, edit the server name in the Apache2 configuration file `raspac` (provided in the `Apache_conf` folder of this package) and put it in `/etc/apache2/sites-available`.
+Step by step instructions are forthcoming!

-For more information on deploying Flask apps on an Apache webserver, see the [tutorial](http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/).
+For general information on deploying Flask apps on an Apache webserver, see the [tutorial](http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/).

-***(You need to get and set up a virtualenv somewhere here.
-I'll need to review the Flask tutorial.)***

 ## Helpful references ##